zwn/osgar/examples/subt/doc/narrative.md

 Increased the simulation time to whole 20 minutes, detection of red toolbox and object avoidance for white electrical box visible only on camera.

+## Version 5 (2019-03-09, seven artifacts)
+After adding a fuzzy local path planner, robots can get through narrow passages and explore new parts of the tunnel system.